Israel–United Arab Emirates relations: Travel

-Before the official recognition of Israel, the UAE did not allow Israeli citizens or those suspected of being Israeli citizens entry into the UAE, including Israeli passport holders, except for transit.
-However, third party nationals with Israeli stamps or visas in their passports were allowed entry.
-There were no direct flights between Israel and the UAE, so all flights had to stopover in a third, neutral country (such as Jordan), and no Israeli aircraft was allowed to enter UAE airspace.
-Such restrictions did not apply in Israel, though the UAE barred its citizens and aircraft from entering Israel.
-Restrictions were tightened against the entry of Israeli citizens following the assassination of Hamas officer Mahmoud al-Mabhouh in Dubai, which was blamed on Israeli intelligence.
+There were no direct flights between Israel and the UAE prior to 2019, so all flights had to stopover in a third, neutral country (such as Jordan), and no Israeli aircraft was allowed to enter UAE airspace.
+Restrictions were tightened against the entry of Israeli citizens following the assassination of Hamas officer Mahmoud al-Mabhouh in Dubai, which was blamed on Mossad.
 In 2012, Qantas teamed up with Emirates, in a deal that involved Qantas flights stopping over in Dubai on Australia-Europe flights.
 Concerns were raised as to how the UAE travel restrictions would impact Qantas passengers who are nationals of Israel or travelling on an Israeli passport, for example, if such passengers had to stay overnight in Dubai for a connection.
 Qantas cancelled the deal in 2018.

 However, there are Jewish expatriates in the UAE, and there are Israelis with dual citizenship who live, visit, and work in the UAE as citizens of other countries.
-Prior to the normalisation of relations, some Israeli companies conducted business in the UAE indirectly through third parties.

 On 31 August 2020, an El Al Boeing 737-800 (4X-EHD) made a three-hour trip from Tel Aviv to Abu Dhabi over Saudi Arabian airspace to be the first commercial flight between the two countries and the first Israeli flight to be approved to fly over Saudi Arabian airspace.
 With Saudi Arabia allowing Israeli flights to cross its airspace and significantly reducing operational costs as well as flight times for El Al, the airline will become more competitive on routes to India and other destinations in the Middle East and South Asia.

-On 20 October 20 2020, Israel and the UAE announced a mutual visa exemption agreement, allowing Israeli citizens and Emirati citizens to go to each other's countries visa-free.
+On 20 October 2020, Israel and the UAE announced a mutual visa exemption agreement, allowing Israeli citizens and Emirati citizens to go to each other's countries visa-free.

-On 4 November 2020, Emirati carrier FlyDubai announced that it would start direct flights between Tel Aviv and Dubai from November 26, with tickets being offered on sale.
+On 4 November 2020, Emirati carrier FlyDubai announced that it would start direct flights between Tel Aviv and Dubai from 26 November, with tickets being offered on sale.
 This would mark the first commercial flight route between Dubai and Tel Aviv.

 In January 2021, the visa-exemption agreement between the UAE and Israel was postponed, amidst the COVID-19 restrictions.
 The decision came after Israel mandated it for the Emirati travelers to quarantine as a precaution.
 The waiver agreement, which was supposed to be implemented on 13 February 2021, was suspended until 1 July.

 On 23 June 2022, Emirates began direct flights between Dubai and Tel Aviv.

 Trade

+Prior to the normalisation of relations, some Israeli companies conducted business in the UAE indirectly through third parties.